Sombode/Obsidian-Vault/Extracirricular/Science Olympiad/Remote Sensing/Surface Energy Interactions.md

 Water strongly absorbs 1.4, 1.9, 2.7 μm (*water absorption bands*)

 Soil reflectance is more based on its content (moisture, texture, roughness, etc.).
 Moisture is generally the most important factor, as sandy/coarse soil is more dry (more reflectance) while finer soils are more moist.
-Iron oxide in soi
+Iron oxide in soil greatly reduces reflectance in visible wavelengths.